 Upload your documentation upon completion of the online application.
 The application form will guide you in uploading all required documents.
-If you complete the application but till have documents to submit, wait until a program representative contacts you. you will then be able to submit the documents directly to the program representative.
+If you complete the application but still have documents to submit, wait until a program representative contacts you.
+You will then be able to submit the documents directly to the program representative.
 Do not submit the documents by re-applying.
-If you reapply, it will delay the processing of your application.
+If you re-apply, it will delay the processing of your application.

 12.)
 If I meet all the eligibility requirements does this guarantee that I will receive rental assistance?

 No. If you meet all the general eligibility requirements, this guarantees that your application will be considered for funding.
 Funding is contingent on cooperation from your landlord and/or property management company representative.